-Gastroparesis, IBS, Leaky Gut, chronic migraines, food allergies, low FODMAP diet, gluten free diet, dairy free diet, elimination diet, no spices, no legumes, no fat, limit yourself to only 5 nuts a day, no sugar, limit fruits, cooked veggies only, no raw foods, nothing spicy, no salads, no caffeine, gastric emptying exam, MRIs, CATSCANS, upper GI exams …are you tired yet?
+Gastroparesis, IBS, Leaky Gut, chronic migraines, food allergies (allergic to dairy), low FODMAP diet, gluten free diet, dairy free diet, elimination diet, no spices, no legumes, no fat, limit yourself to only 5 nuts a day, no sugar, limit fruits, cooked veggies only, no raw foods, nothing spicy, no salads, no caffeine, gastric emptying exam, MRIs, CATSCANS, upper GI exams …are you tired yet?
 No, this isn’t the world’s longest run on sentence- this was my life.
 For so long I’ve tried to not let my digestive health issues define me as a person.
 It’s like that bad nickname you can’t shake off from those awkward middle school years.
 However, the more I started to embrace it- I’ve let myself control it versus it controlling me.

 Anyone who knows me understands that food and myself don’t always agree with each other.
 Do you know how stressful and frustrating it is to constantly be worrying about what you are going to eat and if that piece of food will wreck havoc on your digestive system causing migraines, cramping, severe bloating, nausea- to the point where you are missing work, school, social events, and holidays all together?
 I was extremely good about being careful for years, almost too good, to the point where I feared almost every piece of food that I was going to eat or what was being served to me that was out of my control.
 When I think about how my digestive health affected my life in the past, I realize what an emotional thing it was for me.
 The never -ending and severe stomach pain was constantly impacting and interfering parts of my life that I didn’t even realize at the time.
 I simply yet unwillingly just accepted it as part of what it was like to be me.
 Not until I embarked on journey to feel better and improve my health the natural way, did I realize how much I was really struggling.